 American-born artist Chris is forced to reconsider his conception of family during a visit to his mother’s Caribbean homeland.

 ALECIA McKENZIE is a Jamaican writer currently based in France.
-Her first collection of short stories, Satellite City, and her novel, Sweetheart, have both won Commonwealth Writers prizes.
-Sweetheart has been translated into French and was awarded the Prix Carbet des Lycéens in 2017.
-Her other books include Stories from Yard, Doctor’s Orders, and When the Rain Stopped in Natland.
-McKenzie’s work has appeared in a range of literary magazines and in anthologies such as Stories from Blue Latitudes, The Oxford Book of Caribbean Short Stories, Bridges, Global Tales, Girls Night In, and To Exist Is to Resist.
-She edited a collection of contemporary Jamaican short stories and coedited Where We Started: Stories of Living Between Worlds, an anthology of writing from different countries.
-Her latest novel is A Million Aunties.
+Her first collection of short stories, Satellite City, and her novel, Sweetheart, have both won Commonwealth literary prizes, and the French translation of Sweetheart won the Prix Carbet des Lycéens in 2017.
+Her other books include Stories from Yard, Doctor’s Orders, and When the Rain Stopped in Natland; her writing has also appeared in a range of literary magazines and in anthologies such as Stories from Blue Latitudes, The Oxford Book of Caribbean Short Stories, Bridges, Global Tales, Girls Night In, and To Exist Is to Resist.
+She has edited two collections of contemporary short stories, and her poetry has been published in various international journals including The Caribbean Writer and the Journal of Postcolonial Writing.
+Her most recent novel is A Million Aunties.